HaLevanon: History

 HaLevanon was established in Jerusalem in early 1863 by Yehiel Bril, Michal HaCohen and Yoel Moshe Salomon.
 The paper originated from an effort by Jerusalem's Misnagdim to reduce their reliance on Yisrael Bak's Hasidic-aligned printing house, which resulted in Salomon and HaCohen studying printing at Königsberg, before conceiving HaLevanon upon their return.
 They subsequently established their own printing house at Nahalat Shiv'a and began its publication.

 The paper was shut down by Ottoman authorities in December 1863 after being reported to them by Bak, who edited rival paper Havatzelet.

 Beginning in 1865, Bril re-established HaLevanon in Paris as a bi-weekly magazine.
 Three years later, it began to be published on a weekly basis.
 Publication ceased in September 1870 after Bril left Paris to escape the Franco-Prussian War.

 In August 1871, Bril and Marcus Lehmann resumed HaLevanon's publication in Mainz, this time as a weekly supplement to Der Israelit.
-The two editors cut ties in July 1881 and Ha-Levanon continued to be published as an independent newspaper until 1882, when Bril helped Russian farmers move to Ottoman Palestine to establish the settlement of Ekron, which later became Mazkeret Batya.
+The two editors cut ties in July 1881 and Ha-Levanon continued to be published as an independent newspaper until 1882, when in the aftermath of the 1881–1882 Pogroms in Russia Bril helped Jewish farmers from Russia move to Ottoman Palestine to establish the settlement of Ekron, which later became Mazkeret Batya.

 In June 1886, Bril resumed HaLevanons publication in London.
 The paper was discontinued later that year following Bril's death.